sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/210 - api-tutorial-async-2.md

 To retrieve the extraction results with the  `/documents` endpoint, take the following steps:

-1. In a previous step on this page, you got back a result that included information like this:
+1. In a previous step on this page,  you generated a URL and got back a response that included an ID:

    ```json
    {